SKojiroHiggins/tech-today/README.md

-# Tech Today
+# The Verge

 # Introduction

-This project is focused on redesigning a popular website, where we have implemented design thinking parterns, full-stack programming, agile methodologies and presentation skills.
+This project is focused on redesigning a popular website in this case "The Verge", where we have implemented design thinking parterns, full-stack programming, agile methodologies and the most important being teamwork.
-Below you will find a list of requirements to help guide you with this project.
+Below you will find a list of requirements included, to help guide you with this project.

-# Requirements
+# The project includes the following...

-Design Thinking Requirements
+- Design Thinking process.

-- 2 Personas
+- 2 Personas.
+- Wireframe.
-- Wireframe
+- 7 pages included.
-- The website must contain the following:
-- At least 4 views (pages).
-- Routing must be implemented.
+- React Routing implemented.
-- Each view should have a Navigation Bar and Footer with links to social media
+- Each Page should have a Navigation Bar and Footer with links to social media

 # Laguages and Libraries